ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 | Arm v7A       | `Arm Compiler 6.11` |
 | Arm v8M       | `Arm Compiler 6.11` |

-<span class="notes">**Note**: Arm Compiler 6 is the default Arm Compiler version for Mbed OS development, and is [free for use with Mbed OS](../tools/after-installation-configuring-mbed-cli.html#using-arm-compiler-6-from-mbed-studio).
+<span class="notes">**Note**: Arm Compiler 6 is the default Arm Compiler version for Mbed OS development.
 Most platforms are already compatible with it; platforms still supporting Arm Compiler 5 will be migrated to Arm Compiler 6.
 Please do not use Arm Compiler 5 in any new development, as its support will be deprecated in September 2019.</span>

 For more information, please see the [Online Compiler page](developing-mbed-online-compiler.html).